velosofist/velosofize-map/Readme.md

-# Velosofize Map
+# Velosofize Map (Deprecated in favor of [Velo-Sofia](https://velo-sofia.com) )

 A free effort to map the information that Bulgarian cyclists need to get around.
+This project is deprecated due to low interest in contributions, so I can focus on the more maintainable [Velo-Sofia](https://velo-sofia.com) instead.

 <img alt="image" src="attachments/demo_screengrab.png" />